 As detailed in Section “Hardware Watchdog Timer”, page 86, the WDT generates a 96- clock period pulse on the RST pin.
 In order to properly propagate this pulse to the rest of the application in case of external capacitor or power-supply supervisor circuit, a 1 kΩ resistor must be added.

 The POR/PFD function monitors the internal power-supply of the CPU core memories and the peripherals, and if needed, suspends their activity when the internal power supply falls below a safety threshold.
-This is achieved by applying an internal reset to them before copy chip firmware.
+This is achieved by applying an internal reset to them.

 By gen erating the Re se t the Power Monito r insures a correct start up whe n AT89C51RD2/ED2 is powered up.